poga/devpoga.org/content/_index.md

 You can contact me via [email](mailto://hi@devpoga.org) or [twitter](https://twitter.com/devpoga)

-I work on many different things in the area of technology, design, privacy, and security.
+I work on interconnecting things in different domains such as technology, design, privacy, and security.
 In no particular order of preference:

 - I've been thinking about [glue systems](/post/2021-09-18_on_glue_systems/) a lot.